1601-mma2013/One_Call/README.md

 ### c.
 Stakeholder Interviews (internal / external)
-Understand product vision and constraints

 1. product{project} vision

    - Users able to call the correct contact number right away without wasting time when they are in emergency situation.
-   (normally people will get panic in critical moment and don't know who should they call or don't know what's the number of emergency       call)

-To provide quick and accessible help at all times with accurate information
+   - To provide quick and accessible help at all times with accurate information

 2. risk